-- 1. Provide Base Level Protection actions to understand and reduce the risk of catastrophic levee failure and provide base level funding to help levee maintaining agencies reconstruct all Delta levees to the PL84-99 Delta specific standard. - Special Improvement Projects actions that will enhance flood protection beyond base level protection for certain islands protecting public benefits such as water quality, life and personal property, agricultural production, cultural resources, recreation, the ecosystem and local and statewide infrastructure. - 3.
-Levee Subsidence Control Plan actions to develop best management practices to minimize the risk to levee integrity from land subsidence. - 4.
-Emergency Management and Response - actions to enhance the existing emergency management response capability of local, State, and Federal agencies to rapidly respond to levee emergencies. - 5.
-Program Management actions include monitoring, assessment, implementation commitments, and others necessary for program implementation.
+- Provide Base Level Protection Base level protection includes actions to understand and reduce the risk of catastrophic levee failure.
+These actions provide funding to help levee maintaining agencies preserve existing levees, and reconstruct all Delta levees to the PL84-99 Delta specific standard. - 2.
+Special Improvement Projects Special Improvement Project actions are those that will enhance flood protection beyond base level protection for certain islands protecting public benefits such as water quality, life and personal property, agricultural production, cultural resources, recreation, the ecosystem and local and statewide infrastructure.
+There is no action proposed under this portion of the program until accomplishing base level protection on the critical islands. - 3.
+Levee Subsidence Control Plan These are actions to develop best management practices to minimize the risk to levee integrity from land subsidence. - 4.
+Emergency Management and Response - Emergency Management and Response actions are targeted to enhance the existing emergency management response capability of local, State, and Federal agencies to rapidly respond to levee emergencies. - 5.
+Program Management Program Management actions include monitoring, assessment, implementation commitments, and others necessary for program implementation.